 The First Lien is subject to mandatory prepayments based on contractual terms.
-With respect to the Term Loan, prior to the six-month anniversary of the Closing Date, a 1.00% prepayment premium is payable by the Company in connection with certain repricing events.
+With respect to the Term Loan, prior to the six-month anniversary of the Effective Date, a 1.00% prepayment premium is payable by the Company in connection with certain repricing events.
 The Company may also voluntarily prepay outstanding loans at any time.

 The credit facilities governing our debt arrangements contain certain financial and other covenants.
-The revolving credit facility has a maximum total net leverage ratio equal to or less than 6.25:1.00 (with a reduction to 6.00:1.00 on and after the third anniversary of the closing date of the credit facilities) contingent on credit extensions in excess of 30% of the total amount of commitments available under the revolving credit facility, and limitations on our ability to, among other things, incur and/or undertake asset sales and other dispositions, liens, indebtedness, certain acquisitions, and investments, consolidations, mergers, reorganizations and other fundamental changes payment of dividends and other distributions to equity and warrant holders and prepayments of material subordinated debt, in each case, subject to customary exceptions materially consistent with credit facilities of such type and size.
+The Revolving Credit Facility has a maximum total net leverage ratio equal to or less than 6.25:1.00 (with a reduction to 6.00:1.00 on and after the third anniversary of the closing date of the credit facilities) contingent on credit extensions in excess of 30% of the total amount of commitments available under the revolving credit facility, and limitations on our ability to, among other things, incur and/or undertake asset sales and other dispositions, liens, indebtedness, certain acquisitions and investments, consolidations, mergers, reorganizations and other fundamental changes, payment of dividends and other distributions to equity and warrant holders, and prepayments of material subordinated debt, in each case, subject to customary exceptions materially consistent with credit facilities of such type and size.
 Any failure to comply with the restrictions of the credit facilities may result in an event of default.
 The credit facilities governing our debt arrangements bear interest at variable rates.
 If market interest rates increase, variable rate debt will create higher debt service requirements, which could adversely affect our cash flow.
-As the Company has not drawn on the revolving credit facility as of February 24, 2018, and August 26, 2017, no debt covenants were applicable as of the period then ended.
+As the Company has not drawn on the Revolving Credit Facility as of May 26, 2018, and August 26, 2017, no debt covenants were applicable as of the period then ended.

-As of February 24, 2018, the Company's only outstanding long-term debt is the Term Loan maturing on July 7, 2024.
+As of May 26, 2018, the Company's only outstanding long-term debt is the Term Loan maturing on July 7, 2024.

-At February 24, 2018 and August 26, 2017, there were no amounts drawn against the Revolving Credit Facility or lines of credit, and long-term debt consists of the following:
+At May 26, 2018 and August 26, 2017, there were no amounts drawn against the Revolving Credit Facility or lines of credit, and long-term debt consists of the following:

-February 24, 2018 August 26, 2017
+May 26, 2018 Aug gust 26, 2017

-(S (Successor) Successor)
+(Successor) (5 Successor)

-Term Loan \$ 199,500 \$ 200,000
+Term Loan \$ 199,000 \$ 200,000

-Less: Deferred Financing Fees 7,264 7,910
+Less: Deferred financing fees 7,252 7,910

-Total Debt 192,236 192,090
+Total debt 191,748 192,090

-Less: Current maturities, net of deferred financing fees of \$1.3 million at February 24, 2018 and August 26, 2017, respectively 714 234
+Less: Current maturities, net of deferred financing fees of \$1.3 million at May 26, 2018 and August 26, 2017, respectively 664 234

-Long-term debt, net of deferred financing fees \$ 191,522 \$ 191,856
+Long-term debt, net of deferred financing fees \$ 191,084 \$ 191,856

 The Company utilizes market approaches to estimate the fair value of certain outstanding borrowings by discounting anticipated future cash flows derived from the contractual terms of the obligations and observable market interest and foreign exchange rates.
 The Company carries debt at historical cost and discloses fair value.
-As of August 26, 2017 and February 24, 2018, the book value of the Company's debt approximated fair value.
+As of May 26, 2018 and August 26, 2017, the book value of the Company's debt approximated fair value.
 All term debt is valued based on observable inputs and classified as Level 2 in the fair value hierarchy.